5 Subtle Wedding Behaviors That Predict A Couple Will Get Divorced Within A Year

 This doesn't guarantee that you and your fiancé will always agree on everything when it comes to the wedding.
 Just make sure to always present a united front to your families in order to set healthy boundaries moving forward.

-2. You don't make assumptions
+2. You make assumptions

 Just because he doesn't take the initiative to inquire about how the wedding plans are going does not mean that he is not interested in participating with you.
 Instead of assuming, try asking if he wants to hear about the latest updates.
-Unless he flat out says "no," my guess is that he'll be very interested to hear about the wedding plans.
-After all, it's his wedding too!

 If you need his help with any of the planning, don't assume he can read your mind or understand the intimate intricacies of planning a wedding the way you do.
 Be smart and delegate tasks to him when necessary.
 You might as well get into practice for running a household together.
 Not assuming false meaning to any of his actions will always be a great practice for how you communicate later as a married couple.

-3. You compromise
+3. You don't compromise

+If allowing your husband to have any say in the flavor of wedding cake is something that makes you break into a sweat, it's time to wake up and understand that there is absolutely nothing perfect about a wedding, your marriage, or the world.
 If your control issues are something that is already causing friction in the wedding planning, then take comfort in knowing that at least someone from above is sending you a clue that it's time to work through the control issue for the sake of your future marriage.
+Research from the Gottman Insitute states that compromise is especially essential to help resolve conflict in a relationship.

 Having your closest college friends as a part of your wedding party is one thing, but when the wedding planning becomes more about the bachelor/bachelorette parties, and "tearin' it up" college-style at the reception, one may wonder if the wedding is really about the two of you.